 - Request official college transcript from all secondary schools attended—to be sent to the WCU Graduate School.

-- Submit either GRE or MAT scores, depending upon the track requirements for which you are applying.
+- Submit either GRE or MAT scores.
 Request that your scores be sent to Western Carolina University's Graduate School.
-GRE scores are waived for applicants applying to either the Post-Master's Certificate Programs.
+GRE/MAT scores are waived for applicants applying to a Post-Master's Certificate program.

 - As part of your online application, be prepared to submit: